Political Action Committees

 Q: What is DOCPAC?

 A: The Doctors Company has established several political action committees that use the DOCPAC name.
-There is a federal DOCPAC, as well as committees to address issues in California, Colorado, Florida, Georgia, Montana, Nevada, Ohio, Oregon, Texas, Virginia, and the state of Washington.
+There is a federal DOCPAC, as well as committees to address issues in California, Colorado, Florida, Georgia, Montana, Ohio, Oregon, Texas, Virginia, and the state of Washington.

 Q: Why do we need DOCPAC?